MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/network-login-disallowed.md

 ms.custom: sap:Connection issues
 ---

-# Network login disallowed error
+# Network login disallowed issue

 This article helps you to resolve the consistent authentication issue related to network login disallowed.
-The network login disallowed occurs if there is any problem with the Windows permissions or policy settings.

 ## Symptoms

-You might observe the following error message in an event on the SQL Server in a scenario where the user doesn't have the allowed login type.
+You might observe the following error message in the Windows event security log on the SQL Server in a scenario where the user doesn't have the allowed login type.

 > The user account is not allowed the Network Login type.

+## Cause

+The network login disallowed occurs if there is any problem with the Windows permissions or policy settings.

 ## Resolution